 I see people wasting so much time talking about a weak employee.
 We need to get better at figuring out who can be a contributor and who is going to slow us down.

 It’s human nature to want to give people the time and room to succeed.
 But there’s a difference between investing in growing talent, having “B” players on your team (which has proven to be important) and continuing to invest in those who consistently aren’t meeting performance standards.
-It’s difficult to let people go and others may perceive it to be mean, which can make it more difficult, especially for women.
-There are strong, socialized gender roles and cultural codes that reinforce that women especially shouldn’t be “not nice,” that we’re supposed to be compassionate.
-So, it’s tough to do, but you need to be fair but realistic.
+It’s difficult to let people go and others may perceive it to be mean, which can make it more difficult.
+There are strong, socialized gender roles and cultural codes that reinforce that women especially shouldn’t be “not nice”.
+So, while it can tough to do, it’s important to be fair, but realistic.

 What To Do (Bites)